 Whitening gels have to be stored under cold temperatures (refrigerated) from the time they are manufactured.
 When whitening gels are exposed to warm or hot conditions, they will gradually degrade as their molecular structure is quite unstable, which is why they break down easily upon application on the patients’ teeth.
 In simple words, the higher the temperature the gel is exposed to, the less effective it becomes.

 Conventional whitening gels are usually not refrigerated.
 They are transported in bulk mostly on freight trucks, inside which the temperatures soar as high as 165° F on sunny days.
-Whitening gels that are less effective would have degraded more due to the high temperature.
+Less effective whitening gels would have degraded more due to the high temperature.